 We have submitted and will continue to submit several environmental impact assessment studies related to our projects to the governmental authorities.
 We require the authorization of these submissions in order to maintain and to increase our production capacity.

 International Regulations

-SQM employs its best efforts to ensure compliance with the complex regulatory environments in which it operates.
+We employ our best efforts to ensure compliance with the complex regulatory environments in which it operates.